FliegendeWurst/TriliumDroid/README.md

 - Note attributes and relations for organization, querying and advanced scripting
 - Note encryption with per-note granularity
 - Canvas notes powered by [Excalidraw](https://excalidraw.com/)
+- Geo map notes powered by Leaflet using OSM data
 - Note map view (context-based / all notes)
 - Scripting API to automate tasks or send notifications
 - In-app user guide based on TriliumNext documentation